act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 ## Background

-Some major browsers do not automatically play the 'video' unless the 'video' is muted.
-For these, the rule is never applicable.
-But for browsers that autoplay not muted video, the rule is still applicable.
+Some major browsers do not automatically play the 'video' unless it is muted, which makes the rule inapplicable in these browsers.
+The rule stil applies to browsers that autoplay not muted 'video'.

 ### Bibliography